cdacosta512/kobot/README.md

 - Connects directly to your cluster using kubeconfig and the same context selection workflow as kubectl.
 - Human-friendly summaries and machine-friendly outputs (JSON/YAML) for automation.
 - Lightweight and fast — ideal for troubleshooting and release verification.

+- keycloak verification -- check the redirect
+- pods healthy
+- HR are ready
+- All apps on the correct versions
+- blackbox